Sussex-Neuroscience/mice-maze/code/auditory/README.md

 - The trials generation is handled in `supfun_sequences.py`.

 - If you haven't calibrated your speaker yet, what are you waiting for?
 Head over to `speaker calibration scripts`.
 - If you don't need speaker calibration / have a better method (rude, but fine.
 At least share.
-How did you do it?), I recommend running `calibration_volume.py`.
+How did you do it?), I recommend running `calibration_volume.py` to check which channel the sounds come out of.